PhillipHoejbjerg/ClimateGraph/index.md

 Thinking of the kinds of data we have available, we can say with certainty that the number of posts, don't influence the severity of Natural Disasters - at least we hope not, as that would mean that posting on Reddit strengthens natural disasters :O)

-But the opposite way of thinking is extremely interesting - do the severity of natural disasters directly affect the size of debate on Reddit or even the opinion? - The perfect candidate for a Granger causality test!
+But the opposite way of thinking is extremely interesting - do the severity of natural disasters directly affect the size of debate on Reddit or maybe even the opinion? - The perfect candidate for a Granger causality test!

-{% include fig6_Granger.html %}
+{% include fig6_Granger_3plots.html %}

-The Granger test is a test which indicates whether one time-series can help forecasting another - and as such could also be thought of as incorporating some form of attention span into the causality test, as we know the two won't happen simultaneously!
+The Granger Causality test is a test which indicates whether one time-series can help forecasting another - and as such could also be thought of as incorporating some form of attention span into the causality test, as we know the two won't happen simultaneously!
 Thus, what we'd like to check is whether the data within the downmost subplot is affecting the trends in the two topmost subplots.

 After making sure that the time-series are stationary - independent of time - through an ADF-test, we can perform the Granger causality test.